 I asked Kim if there were any personal benefits from this new concept.
 “There’s something about making others happy that makes your own problems seem small.” said Kim Waggy.
 Well said.

 My requests?
 Just my standard needs an iron and an ironing board that’s not for Barbie Doll clothes.
-Plenty of plugs for computers and modems.
-But I had to challenge her I asked for a used bookstore specifically for used books on selling skills and personal development.
+Plenty of plugs for computers and tech.
+But I had to challenge her.
+I asked for a used bookstore specifically for used books on selling skills and personal development.
 She said “I’ll have a list ready when you get here.”
 Cool.

 I’m about to board the plane for Wichita I’ll tell you about my stay and bookstore adventure next week.

 FREE GitBit… Want a great list of books that will build your success library and your success if you read them.
 Just go to www.gitomer.com click ACCESS GitBit, register and enter the words SALES PILLS.